JosephAshworth/the-bare-basics-of-ai-a-modular-learning-toolkit/README.md

   Required for the frontend.
 Download from [https://nodejs.org/](https://nodejs.org/)

 * **Python 3**
-  Required for the backend Flask server and machine learning functionality.
+  Required for the backend Flask server.
 Download from [https://www.python.org/](https://www.python.org/)

   (On the first screen, tick “Add Python to PATH”)